esmith80/movie-awards/README.md

 Functionality:
 - uses the omdb API (http://www.omdbapi.com/) to get movie information
-- a user can search for movies
+- a user can search for movies by title
 - a user can view a list of movies to nominate
 - infinite scroll lets a user keep scrolling based on their initial search term
 - a user may nominate movies for an award